 The long-chain omega-3 fatty acids, eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA), are important for eye health.

 High amounts of DHA are found in the retina, where it’s believed to help maintain eye function.
-DHA is also involved in eye and brain development in infants.
+DHA is also involved with infant eye and brain development.
 As a result, deficiency has been found to impair vision – particularly in children.

 There’s evidence that taking omega-3 supplements may benefit people with dry eye disease.
-This study of people with dry eye disease revealed that taking EPA and DHA supplements every day for three months improved dry eye symptoms by increasing the production of tear fluid.
+For example, this study of those with dry eye disease revealed that taking EPA and DHA supplements daily for three months improved dry eye symptoms by increasing tear fluid production.

-Other research noted a link between omega-3s and a reduced risk of other eye diseases.
-For example, this study of middle-aged and older adults with diabetes found that taking a minimum of 500mg of long-chain omega-3s each day reduced the risk of diabetic retinopathy.
+Other research noted a link between omega-3s and a reduced risk of different eye diseases.
+This study of middle-aged and older adults with diabetes found that taking at least 500mg of long-chain omega-3s per day reduced the risk of diabetic retinopathy.

 However, omega-3s have been found ineffective as a treatment for AMD.